GodwinAN/simple-system/README.md

 ii) Two cloud platforms were used to deploy the microservice;

-Instruction: please add the extension "/oddoreven/integer", where integer = any counting numbers greater than or eqaul to zero
+Instruction: please add the extension "/oddoreven/integer" at the end of the links below.

+Integer = Any counting numbers greater than or eqaul to zero

 AWS App runner [link](https://2awu4srmey.us-east-2.awsapprunner.com/)